PCSS-Quantum/QLauncher/docs/index.rst

 * AQT
 * Cirq

-Then you can get to know the library by checking out the following sections:
+You can get to know the library by checking out the following sections:

 .. toctree::
    :maxdepth: 1